bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/README.md

   the same of either the `owner` or `adminAddress`.
 This check is only relevant when the token contract has not been finalised

 * **LOW IMPORTANCE** `ProcessableAllocations.processProcessableAllocations()` has a **for** loop that iterates through the array of `grantees`.
-  If this array holds to many entries, the gas required can exceed the Ethereum network block gas limit.
+  If this array holds too many entries, the gas required can exceed the Ethereum network block gas limit.
 Carefully check the gas limit for the intended number of grantees, and if this limit is too high, consider modifying this function to operate on subsets of the array

 <br />